The latest statistics on cholesterol and heart disease in Americans have come out.

 More recently, a review of 27 major clinical trials involving 174,000 patients confirmed that the more LDL cholesterol levels are lowered in a population-through medications and diet-the more coronary risk is reduced.

 Every 39-point decline in LDL cholesterol levels sustained over a 5-year period lowered the relative risk of heart attack by 21%-regardless of age, gender, or initial level of LDL cholesterol.
 Moreover, groups at different levels of coronary risk all benefited.

 Read through the studies.
 Examine the facts, figures, numbers, and test results.
 Start putting the diet, exercise, and lifestyle recommendations into practice.

 Im betting our report will be one of your most valuable-and important-health resources.

-Thanks to this special offer, you can get both the digital and print editions of the 2019 Controlling Your Cholesterol Wellness Report for only $19.95 plus shipping.
+Thanks to this special offer, you can get the digital edition of the 2019 Controlling Your Cholesterol Wellness Report for only $19.95.

 Our no-strings, can’t lose, must-be-satisfied guarantee

 You don’t risk a penny to take a good, long look at the 2019 Controlling Your Cholesterol Wellness Report.
 You must be 100 percent convinced this is essential information you can’t do without, or you may return it within your 30-day preview period.

 Frankly, it’s hard to imagine how anyone would part with this information.
 But you decide once you see it.